isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-05-08-history-through-postcards.md

 Part of the Lim Shao Bin Collection includes a set of postcards documenting the correspondence between businessman Ejiri Koichirō and his friend Tajika Shōjiro, spanning a decade across various countries.
 These postcards give us an idea of how early migrants adapted to life in Singapore.
 Some of the postcards exchanged between the two men are featured in the book.

+One group of Japanese migrants who received particular attention in postcards are the <i>karayuki-san</i>.
+Many of these women were from the poor, rural regions of Kyushu island and had been sold or kidnapped, and subsequently forced into the sex trade overseas.
+While often ostracised or looked down upon, they played an important role in Japan’s economic and social fabric as their presence supported fledgling local Japanese businesses (and in turn the wider Japanese economy).
+The women even responded to disaster relief efforts in Japan by sending home much-needed funds and supplies.

 <div style="background-color: white;">
 <br/>
 <img src="/images/Vol-16-issue-1/Postcards/Karayuki.png">